Bnaya/vagrant-webdriver-collection/README.md

 See also https://github.com/bacongravy/macinbox

 ## Including VMS of:
-* macos mojave with Safari 12 (Must run on macos host!)
+* macos mojave with Safari 12 (Must run on macos host (?))
 * windows 10 with Edge 18
 Batteries included to run selenium tests on them!

 The webdriver-manager is set to start automatically. the 4444 port is forwarded to your host machine.

-You may choose which vms you want to create and use.
+You may choose which vms you want to create and use. don't just run `vagrant up`, but `vagrant boxname`

 Vagrant is a cli tool/framework to automate vms on various providers. on our case: virtualbox!

 The macbox is huge!
 13GB. and the S3 it's on is very slow. please be patient when you start it on the first time.
+The windows 10 is "just" 9GB. and the S3 it's on is very slow. please be patient when you start it on the first time.

 ## Prerequisites
-* lots of free disk space (20GB+ per vm)
+* lots of free disk space (20GB+ per vm you want to use)
 * Be on macos
 * Install virtualbox & virtualbox-extension-pack (`brew cask install virtualbox` &&  `brew cask install virtualbox-extension-pack`)
 * Install vagrant (`brew cask install vagrant`)